ihaze111/orthoPROMS/README.md

 ## License

 Licensed under the MIT License.
-See LICENSE.md for more details.
+See LICENSE for more details.

 ## Acknowledgments